Anna-14-pol/js_tasks/README.md

 # js_tasks
-Some examples of usage most common functions based on Wes Bos training
+Some examples of usage most common functions, based on Wes Bos training